openhab/openhab-addons/bundles/org.openhab.binding.epsonprojector/README.md

 - _serialPort_: Serial port device name that is connected to the Epson projector to control, e.g. COM1 on Windows, /dev/ttyS0 on Linux or /dev/tty.PL2303-0000103D on Mac
 - _host_: IP address (for serial communication over TCP, leave the serial port parameter blank)
 - _port_: Port (for serial communication over TCP, leave the serial port parameter blank)
-- _pollingInterval_: Polling interval in milliseconds to update channel states
+- _pollingInterval_: Polling interval in seconds to update channel states

 ## Channels